 - (202) 347-3619

-John LeSeur started at Slover & Loftus LLP as a law clerk in 1977; he became an associate with the firm in 1979; and he joined the firm as a partner in 1985.
-Over the past thirty years, Mr. LeSeur has successfully represented firm clients in matters involving railroad transportation, motor carrier transportation, coal supply, and environmental compliance.
+John LeSeur started at Slover & Loftus LLP as a law clerk in 1977; he became an associate with the firm in 1979; and in 1985 he joined the firm as a partner until 2022, when he assumed Of-Counsel status.
+Over the past forty years, Mr. LeSeur has successfully represented firm clients in matters involving railroad transportation, motor carrier transportation, coal supply, and environmental compliance.
 These matters have spanned all of the firm’s major practice areas.

 In the administrative law practice area, Mr. LeSeur has represented shippers in major cases before the Surface Transportation Board (“STB”) including rate cases, fuel surcharge cases, merger cases, build-out cases, and unreasonable practice cases, as well as in matters relating to compliance with Federal Railroad Administration regulations.
 In the arbitration practice area, Mr. LeSeur has represented rail shippers, and other major users of rail service, in several major arbitrations involving contract price reopeners, price adjustment provisions, fuel surcharges, and undercharge claims.
 In the federal court practice area, Mr. LeSeur has represented shippers in cases involving appeals from agency adjudication and rulemaking decisions and appeals of arbitration decisions.
 In the commercial practice area, Mr. LeSeur regularly represents clients in negotiations of rail transportation contracts, coal supply contracts, and other agreements.
 As part of these representations, Mr. LeSeur has counseled clients on all phases of the negotiations, including strategy, contract drafting, and obtaining requisite approvals.
 Mr. LeSeur has also been a leader in the firm’s legislative practice, including the legislation that created the STB, amendments to Clean Air Act, and Federal Coal Tax legislation.
 His legislative practice has included testifying before Congressional committees and advising clients on legislative strategy.